nanocosmos/documentation-net/docs/dashboard/organization_overview.md

 sidebar_label: Organization Overview
 ---

 The **Organization Overview** page provides a detailed breakdown of your organization’s configuration and user management.
+Simply navigate to [dashboard.nanostream.cloud/organisation](https://dashboard.nanostream.cloud/organisation)
-It can be accessed on desktop devices via the profile icon in the top right corner or on mobile devices through the menu under the **Account** section.
+It can be accessed manually on desktop devices via the profile icon in the top right corner or on mobile devices through the menu under the **Account** section.
 At the top of the page, you’ll see the **Organization Name** and two chips indicating the **Support Level** and **Analytics Level**.

 This page is divided into two tabs:

-- **Overview** – Displays settings, access, and configuration
+- **Overview** ([dashboard.nanostream.cloud/organisation/overview](https://dashboard.nanostream.cloud/organisation/overview)) – Displays settings, access, and configuration
-- **User Management** – Manages users and their permissions
+- **User Management** ([dashboard.nanostream.cloud/organisation/users](https://dashboard.nanostream.cloud/organisation/users)) – Manages users and their permissions

 ## Overview